-The human digestive system is a complex mechanism that works on food from the moment it enters the mouth till the moment it leaves the body as faeces, urine and sweat.
+The human digestive system is a complex mechanism that works on food from the moment it enters the mouth till the moment it leaves the body as feces, urine and sweat.
 The food absorbed is converted to energy to build, and maintain the body and brain, as well as perform all its functions.
 Keeping this digestive system in top condition is one of the key aspects of health.
 Having an optimum amount of nutrition, ensuring its proper digestion and absorption, and finally eliminating the toxic waste products, on a continuous basis are some of the keys to good health.

 In our times of inadequate, excessive or imbalanced nutrition, irregular consumption and elimination, it is no surprise that the diseases of the digestive system are numerous and wide spread.
 The interdependence of the rest of the body systems with the digestive system result in widespread diseases across the body due to a poorly functioning digestive system.
 We are what we eat is a scientific reality, extending to the way feel, think and behave.